louisbl/cordova-plugin-locationservices/README.md

 ### Constants

-- `PositionError.PERMISSION_DENIED`
+- `cordova.plugins.locationServices.PositionError.PERMISSION_DENIED`
   - Returned when users do not allow the app to retrieve position information.
 This is dependent on the platform.
-- `PositionError.POSITION_UNAVAILABLE`
+- `cordova.plugins.locationServices.PositionError.POSITION_UNAVAILABLE`
   - Returned when the device is unable to retrieve a position.
 In general, this means the device is not connected to a network or can't get a satellite fix.
-- `PositionError.TIMEOUT`
+- `cordova.plugins.locationServices.PositionError.TIMEOUT`
   - Returned when the device is unable to retrieve a position within the time specified by the `timeout` included in `geolocationOptions`.
-When used with `LocationServices.watchPosition`, this error could be repeatedly passed to the `geolocationError` callback every `timeout` milliseconds.
+When used with `cordova.plugins.locationServices.geolocation.watchPosition`, this error could be repeatedly passed to the `geolocationError` callback every `timeout` milliseconds.

 ## Priorities